 Gina graduated in 2004 from Kent State University with a Bachelor of Science in Nursing.
 She has been a part of the Bone Marrow Transplant program since 2004 and worked on the inpatient unit until December 2007.
 Currently, Gina works in the outpatient department as a BMT coordinator.
 Gina has been a member of the Oncology Nursing Society since 2005 and a member of the Cleveland Chapter of ONS since 2006.

-Jamie graduated in 2005 from North Central State College with an Associate Degree in Nursing.
+Jamie graduated in 2005 from North Central State College with an Associate Degree in Nursing and from Ohio University in 2012 with her BSN.
 She started working on the Bone Marrow Transplant floor in August of 2005, and transferred to the outpatient department in September of 2008 as an Allogeneic Bone Marrow Transplant Coordinator.
 Since 2005, Jamie has been a member of the Oncology Nursing Society.

 The nurse manager and assistant nurse manager are responsible for the overall daily management of the Bone Marrow Transplant Unit.
 The management team works with the registered nurses and nursing assistants on the unit to assure that you are receiving the best care.